google/fscrypt/README.md

 If you'd like to keep the same login passphrase (not recommended, as the old passphrase hash may still be recoverable from disk), then instead run `sudo passwd $USER` and enter your existing passphrase.
-This re-hashes your existing passphrase with the new `nrounds`.
+This re-hashes your existing passphrase with the new `rounds`.

 ### Enabling the PAM module